Roman-Nestorko92/my-portfolio/README.md

   [Movie](https://roman-nestorko92.github.io/movie/)

 ### Technologies: HTML, CSS, React.js <br />
-  This is a simple and small application that shows the current weather in the city, connected to the free database openweathermap.org/api/ and still in the process of improvement. <br />
+  The "Weather" project is a web application that allows users to retrieve weather information for different locations.
+  The application utilizes data from the OpenWeatherMap API to obtain weather conditions. <br />

   [Weather](https://roman-nestorko92.github.io/weather/)